eisenjulian/nlp_estimator_tutorial/blog.md

 ### The task

 The dataset we wil be using is the IMDB [Large Movie Review Dataset](http://ai.stanford.edu/~amaas/data/sentiment/), which consists of $25,000$ highly polar movie reviews for training, and $25,000$ for testing.
-We will use this dataset to train a binary classifiation model, able to predict whether a review is positive or negative.
+We will use this dataset to train a binary classification model, able to predict whether a review is positive or negative.

 For illustration, here's a piece of a negative review (with 2 stars) in the dataset:

 > Now, I LOVE Italian horror films.
 The cheesier they are, the better.
 However, this is not cheesy Italian.
 This is week-old spaghetti sauce with rotting meatballs.
 It is amateur hour on every level.
 There is no suspense, no horror, with just a few drops of blood scattered around to remind you that you are in fact watching a horror film.

 *Keras* provides a convenient handler for importing the dataset which is also available as a serialized numpy array `.npz` file to download [here]( https://s3.amazonaws.com/text-datasets/imdb.npz).
 Each review consists of a series of word indexes that go from $4$ (the most frequent word in the dataset **the**) to $4999$, which corresponds to **orange**.
 Index $1$ represents the beginning of the sentence and the index $2$ is assigned to all unknown (also known as *out-of-vocabulary* or *OOV*) tokens.
 These indexes have been obtained by pre-processing the text data in a pipeline that cleans, normalizes and tokenizes each sentence first and then builds a dictionary indexing each of the tokens by frequency.
 We are not convering these techniques in this post, but you can take a look at [this chapter](http://www.nltk.org/book/ch03.html) of the NLTK book to learn more.